Gamelander4/Distance-Sensor/README.md

 # Distance-Sensor
-Arduino Project where an ultrasonic sensor measures the distance between the sensor and an object and displays the distance in centimeters and inches on an LCD.
+Arduino project where an ultrasonic sensor measures the distance between the sensor and an object and displays the distance in centimeters and inches on an LCD.